 - Individual nominees must be members of MLA.

 - Institutions or groups of individuals may be nominated as long as at least one person in the group is a member of MLA.

-- Nominations may be made for overall distinction or leadership within collection development, production of a definitive publication related to collection development, teaching of collection development, for the development of an extraordinary national information resource or collection in any format (e.g. printed materials, audiovisuals, electronic files, etc.) or for any other collection development activity deemed appropriate by the Board of Directors, the Awards Committee, and the Louise Darling Medal Jury.
+- Nominations may be made for overall distinction or leadership within collection development, production of a definitive publication related to collection development, the teaching of collection development, for the development of an extraordinary national information resource or collection in any format (e.g. printed materials, audiovisuals, electronic files, etc.) or for any other collection development activity deemed appropriate by the Board of Directors, the Awards Committee, and the Louise Darling Award Jury.

 - Nominations are accepted from the MLA membership at large and from the members of the Louise Darling Medal Jury.

-- Nominees will be evaluated for accomplishments which have promoted awareness in or have served as educational contributions to collection development in the health sciences.
+- Nominees will be evaluated for accomplishments that have promoted awareness in or have served as educational contributions to collection development in the health sciences.
 Achievements worthy of consideration for the award may include overall distinction or leadership in collection development, or a specific accomplishment which may include, but not be limited to, a significant publication in the area, the creation or teaching of a course in collection development, the creation of a unique methodology relating to collection assessment or management, or the development of an extraordinary information resource or library collection in any format

 - Assess the impact of the nominee on the profession and the extent of their influence on the actual practice of collection development.